vispz/psvishnu91.github.io/_posts/programming_notes/2022-10-20-algorithms.md

    and b is the head.

 ### Terminologies
-- Parallel edges are edges connecting the same two nodes.
+- Parallel edges: They are edges connecting the same two nodes.
-- Connected graph, no nodes with zero edges.
+- Connected graph: no nodes with zero edges.
+- Complete graph: A graph with all nodes connected to each other.
+- Degree of a node: Number of egdes incident on the node.

+### Facts
 - **Number of edges:** n-num vertices and m-num edges.
 For an connected undirected graph and with no parallel edges, the min and max number of possible edges is $$(n-1)$$ and
 $$\frac{n(n-1)}{2}$$.
 - Sparse graph vs Dense graph: m is $$\Omega(n)$$ and $$\Omega(n)$$ $$O(n^2)$$.
 If m is closer to
   $$\Omega(n)$$ then it's a sparse graph, if it's closer to $$\Omega(n)$$ it's a dense graph.
+- $$\sum_v degree(v) = 2m$$.
+Each edge is a part of two nodes.

 ### Graph representation
 #### Adjacency matrix